Still looking for volunteers to fill Saturday and Sunday afternoon and evening positions! If you are avaiable for these shifts, apply now.

-Rangers will be trained in first aid, conflict management, emergency response, outdoor safety, resource protection, and animal control.
-Through their presence users of parks and trails will have an increased sense of safety and a resource for general assistance.
+Training will be conducted over two days in March and will cover first aid, conflict management, emergency response, outdoor safety, resource protection, and animal control.

 To be an Arvada Ranger is to be our City’s leader in guest courtesy, striving to make every interaction with every guest the best experience we can give.
 We do this every day by dedicating ourselves to enhancing their experience through outstanding service and education that exceeds their expectations.
 Courtesy, Education, Passion for our Natural Resources is what we value.

 - Educate the public about park rules